John Browne, Baron Browne of Madingley: Personal life

-Lord Browne lists 17th- and 18th-century illustrated Italian books, pre-Columbian art, contemporary art, music, opera and the theatre among his interests.
+Browne lists 17th- and 18th-century illustrated Italian books, pre-Columbian art, contemporary art, music, opera and the theatre among his interests.

-Lord Browne lives in Chelsea, London, where his home was created by the British furniture and interiors designer Tim Gosling.
+Browne lives in Chelsea, London, where his home was created by the British furniture and interiors designer Tim Gosling.
+In 2017 he also had a house in Venice and he made use of the private jet company NetJets 'to travel around Europe both on my private business and on my vacations'.
+In a promotional interview, he stated that he valued 'the ability to turn up at an airport within 10 minutes of a flight, get on the plane, and if things work, immediately take off and then land at the other end and immediately leave the airport.
+There’s no waste of time and that’s really very good, especially on short haul'.

 He is a Fellow (FREng) and former president of the Royal Academy of Engineering (2006–2011), a Fellow of the Royal Society (FRS), a Fellow of the Institute of Materials, Minerals and Mining (FIMMM), a Fellow of the Institute of Physics (FInstP), a Fellow of the Institute of Petroleum (FInstPet), a Fellow of the American Academy of Arts & Sciences, a Companion of the Institute of Management (CIMgt), an Honorary Fellow of the Institution of Chemical Engineers (HonFIChemE), a Fellow of the Geological Society (FGS), an Honorary Fellow of the Institution of Mechanical Engineers (HonFIMechE), and an Honorary Fellow of the Royal Society of Chemistry (HonFRSC).

 Browne has been awarded Honorary Doctorates from Heriot-Watt University (D.Eng.) and Robert Gordon University (D.Tech.), Aston University in Birmingham, University of Dundee (LLD), Warwick University (D.Sc.), Hull University (D.Sc.), Cranfield University (D.Sc.), Sheffield Hallam University (Hon.
 D Univ), University of Buckingham (D.Sc.), University of Belfast (Hon DSc 0 Eng) and the University of Surrey (Hon D.Univ.), Imperial College, London (Hon D.Sc.), Leuven University, Belgium (D.Sc.), Thunderbird (LLD), University of Notre Dame (LLD), Colorado School of Mines (D.Eng), D Mendeleyev University of Chemical Technology of Russia, Arizona State University (DHLitt).
 He is an Honorary Fellow of St John's College, Cambridge and a senior member of St Antony's College, Oxford.

 In 1999, The Royal Academy of Engineering awarded him the Prince Philip Medal for his outstanding contribution to engineering.
 In 2000, he received the Golden Plate Award of the American Academy of Achievement.

-Browne kept his homosexuality secret for 50 years.
+Browne kept his homosexuality private for 50 years.
 He believes homophobia is not just an issue for employees but for companies and business as a whole.